 How to Identify Antique Furniture

 Unfortunately, identifying the style of a piece of furniture won't help you determine if it's an antique.
 Manufacturers often reproduce pieces from other eras, and some styles, like Shaker wood furniture, never really go out of fashion.
-According to TLC Home, it's better to look at the construction and finish of the piece instead.
+According to Boston Magazine, it's better to look at the construction and finish of the piece instead.